spacetelescope/crds/docs/users_guide/source/top_level_use.rst

                        'CCDGAIN' : '2.0',
                        ...
                     }

-                 Alternately,  parameters can be a string specifying the full path of a dataset from which CRDS will extract header values.

-                 str

-                 e.g. "/where/it/is/j8bt05njq_raw.fits"

-        reftypes :    A list of reference type names,  where each reftype is the keyword used to record that kind of reference file in a dataset header.
+        reftypes :    A list of reference type names.
+For HST these are the keywords used to record reference files in dataset headers.
+For JWST,  these are the identifiers which will appear in instrument contexts and reference mappings.

                     e.g.  [ 'darkfile', 'biasfile']